 The police brutality they referred to erupted a few days prior, when New York Mayor Michael Bloomberg unleashed what he called his “army” of cops to remove the few hundred people who still remained in Zuccotti Park.
 The move only added insult to injury, as Bloomberg’s girlfriend sat on the board of the real estate development company that owned the park.
 “I can tell you that pillow talk in our house is not about Occupy Wall Street or Brookfield Properties,” the mayor claimed in defense.
 But his loyalties were apparent, for example when Occupy protested outside the home of the head of JP Morgan: “To go and picket him, I don’t know what that achieves,” Bloomberg said.
 “Jamie Dimon is an honorable person, working very hard, paying his taxes.”
 It was the Occupy protesters, he said, who were “trying to destroy the jobs of working people in this city”—not those who bet their futures away.

 The police crackdowns on occupations in New York and across the United States helped push the movement off the front pages.
-But activists would take what they learned at Occupy into fights over , , and .
+But activists would take what they learned at Occupy into fights over housing, debt resistance, and labor struggles.
 Occupy, as journalist Sarah Jaffe wrote in Necessary Trouble, her chronicle of this decade’s social movements and uprisings, gave “outrage a location,” using the occupation to prove police were on the side of bankers—of financial institutions who themselves broke the law.

 None of the big financial institutions Geithner bailed out faced any criminal consequences.
 They easily brushed off what fines were levied.
 Still, even after the park occupations had ended, working groups like Occupy the SEC kept at it, taking the change-it-yourself ethic of Occupy into places where activists are rare.
 A former Wall Street tech VP, Alexis Goldstein, helped form Occupy the SEC.
 “Before I occupied Wall Street,” she wrote, “Wall Street occupied me.”
 In 2012, the group submitted a 325-page letter to the SEC regarding the Volcker rule, meant to rein in federally backed banking institutions.
 It was outside the parks that Occupy activists would wield the most influence, giving language to otherwise arcane dealings: The Trouble Is the Banks, Occupy Foreclosure.